pravega/pravega/documentation/src/docs/clients-and-streams.md

 ---
-title: Client and Streams Semantics
+title: Client and Stream Semantics
 ---

 <!--